ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop3.md

 We are going to not engage in 1 because there is nothing to teach.
 We will not exlpore 4 except to say that [`make`](https://www.gnu.org/software/make/manual/make.html) and [`NextFlow`](https://www.nextflow.io/) both have a caching mechanism that you can use without having to write any extra code.
-The focus of today's workshop will be on some of 2 (using faster comptuers), and all of 3.
+The focus of today's workshop will be on 2 and 3 - making things faster and doing more work at once.

+## Optimising code that you write

+- Optimisation notes, no practice, just notes
+    - Use existing libraries, numpy etc are v.fast and you unlikely to beat them.
+    - Using libraries gives the best results when you use their data types
+        - np.ndarray
+        - pd.dataframe
+        - astropy.source
+    - Example of numpy vectorization.
+    - Note other examples
+        - operating on columns of a pandas data frame
+        - cross matching between astropy source lists
+    - No other optimisation, just this advice.
+Do this and then don't stress about profiling and optimisation.

 If you are interested in learning more about code optimisation then you can check out our other lessones [here](https://adacs-australia.github.io/2023_ASA_ECR_Python_Workshop/Optimization/index.html) or [here](https://adacs-australia.github.io/2023-03-20-Coding-Best-Practices-Workshop/Optimization/index.html).

 ## Scaling Up Your Resources